 As the threat of coastal erosion increases along the thousands of miles of western Alaska’s coastline, communities, resource managers, and agencies that serve as stewards of the land need a way to monitor coastal change.

-Issues of coastal change in the region fall within the purview of the Western Alaska Landscape Conservation Cooperative (LCC).
-The LCC is one of 22 regional efforts across the United States launched to better integrate science and management in addressing climate change and other landscape-scale issues.
-The Western Alaska LCC is governed by a partnership of 14 state, federal, and tribal organizations with input from academia, agencies, non-profit organizations, consulting firms, and traditional knowledge experts.
+Issues of coastal change in the region fall within the purview of the Western Alaska Partnership, formerly the Landscape Conservation Cooperative (LCC).
+Until 2019, the LCC was one of 22 regional efforts across the United States launched to better integrate science and management in addressing climate change and other landscape-scale issues.
+The Western Alaska LCC was governed by a partnership of 14 state, federal, and tribal organizations with input from academia, agencies, non-profit organizations, consulting firms, and traditional knowledge experts.

 In 2012, the Western Alaska LCC co-hosted a coastal hazards workshop with the Alaska Ocean Observing System and the Alaska Climate Science Center.
 At the workshop, a broad group of stakeholders identified their needs for information and tools that would help them understand and forecast how the coast is changing.
-To date, the LCC has sponsored or co-sponsored 17 projects to address recommendations offered by workshop participants.
+The LCC sponsored or co-sponsored 17 projects to address recommendations offered by workshop participants.

 One of the stakeholder needs identified at the workshop was for information that would enable decision makers to “assess changes in historic frequency, magnitude, and extent” of coastal erosion.
 To provide this capability, co-hosts of the workshop collaborated with Matthew Macander at ABR, Inc. to provide a coastal change map for the entire coastline within the LCC’s region.